 Premenstrual Dysphoric Disorder

 Another form of depression that women experience is called premenstrual dysphoric disorder.
 This is a type of depression that is directly related to the menstrual cycle of a woman.
-It causes severe mood swings, negative thoughts, anxiety, and depression the week leading up to the start of a woman's cycle.
+It causes severe mood swings, negative thoughts, anxiety, and depression in the week leading up to the start of a woman's cycle.

-If you're experiencing symptoms of depression in the stage of your life, it's important that you treat it as depression and not just a symptom of perimenopause.
+If you're experiencing symptoms of depression in this stage of your life, it's important that you treat it as depression and not just a symptom of perimenopause.
 This includes feelings of overwhelming sadness, anxiety, irritability, or the loss of enjoyment of activities that you previously enjoyed.

 Signs Of Depression

 While there are some signs of depression that are the same between men and women, there are also differences to watch for.
 It's important to understand that depression does not look the same in every person.
 Some women will experience one group of symptoms, while another women will have a completely different experience.